bor0/gidti/manuscript/chapter5.md

     (Cons 1 Empty))
 ```

-The third example is a proof that the list `[1, 1]` has same elements.
+The third example is a proof that the list `[1, 1]` has the same elements.
 However, if we try to use the constructor with different elements:

 ```
 Idris> AllSameMany 1 2 Empty